 - Activity takes place rain or shine.

 - The activity runs regardless of weather conditions.
 In the rare situation where the seller is forced to cancel the event, ticket-holders will be allowed to reschedule to another time (subject to availability).

-- Children under 6 are not allowed on the Year of the Sheep Chinatown Stroll and Banquet.
+- Children under 6 are not allowed on the Year of the Monkey Chinatown Stroll and Banquet.

 - Children under 6 years old are not allowed at this event, as very young children could disrupt the banquet experience.